whoisdsmith/BOOKMRKS-MTHRFCKR/README.md

 Lots of resources have come from FMHY Reddit and Divolt Channels (Shout out to @nbats)

-Big Shoutout For The OSINT Reaources goes out to Dean Da Costa and texhnisette
+Big Shoutout For The OSINT Reaources goes out to Dean Da Costa and technisette